AP Source: Bryant memorial set for Feb. 24 at Staples Center - WHIZ News

 LOS ANGELES (AP) — A public memorial service for Kobe Bryant, his daughter and seven others killed in a helicopter crash is planned for Feb.
 24 at Staples Center, a person with knowledge of the details told The Associated Press on Thursday.

-The arena is where Bryant starred for the Los Angeles Lakers for two decades and the date 2/24 corresponds with the No. 24 jersey he wore and the No. 2 worn by his 13-year-old daughter, Gianna.
+The arena is where Bryant starred for the Los Angeles Lakers for most of his two-decade career and the date 2/24 corresponds with the No. 24 jersey he wore and the No. 2 worn by his 13-year-old daughter, Gianna.

 No official announcement about the memorial has been made.
 The person who provided the information to the AP is knowledgeable about the planning and spoke only on condition of anonymity.
 The Los Angeles Times was first to report the event, citing two anonymous sources with knowledge of the planning.